 About National Show Horses

-National Show Horses originated as a part-Arabian cross between
+National Show Horses originated as a part-Arabian cross

-breed, since the founding of a breed registry in 1981.
+as a separate breed, since the founding of a breed registry in 1981.

-National Show Horses combine the refinement of Arabian Horses
+National Show Horses combine the refinement of Arabian

-long, swan-like neck of the Saddlebred.
+high-set, upright, long, swan-like neck of the Saddlebred.
 The neck should not

 have a pronounced crest.
 The head is usually refined and small, with small ears

 and either a straight or concave profile.
 The horses are close-coupled with a

 level topline and have a very deep, laid back shoulder.
 The tail carriage is

-National Show Horses may be a variety of colors, including the
+National Show Horses may be a variety of colors, including

-notably, pinto and palomino.
+including, most notably, pinto and palomino.